sdbrody/prog4crosswords/shell_text_manip.md

 - `-o` tells grep to only print the part of the line that matches the pattern, so `cat my_wordlist.dict | grep -o "CAT"` will print only the word "CAT" for every line containing that sequence (this option becomes more useful for complex patterns, as described below).

+#### Regular Expressions

+The main power of `grep` (and `sed`, below) is the ability to understand patterns in the form of a regular expression (a.k.a. regex or regexp).
+Regular expressions are a standard format for specifying letter patterns, and are supported by many different applications, web sites, programming languages, and even some search engines.

+There isn't room in this tutorial to go into all the features of regular expressions or the complex things that can be done with them.
+I will give some of the basics below, and I've included a bunch of useful scripts [here](shell_example_scripts.md).
+I strongly encourage you to take a look and try to understand them, and also explore and practice as much as possbile on your own.

+##### Period (`.`)
+The period is a wild card that stands in for any (single) letter.
+For example, to find all lines containing the sequence "ALT" in alternating letters, use `cat my_wordlist.dict | grep "A.L.T"`, which will give you "TABLET", "BALLET" and many more.

+- `^`, `$`
+- `[]`
+- `{}`
+- `*`, `+`, `?`

+> ⚠️ Although the format of regular expressions is pretty standard, there are some small variations between different applications, sites, and programming languages.
+In particular, they may differ in whether special characters are treated literally by default and symbolicly when prefixed with a `\`, or vise versa.
+For examples, in some implementations, `+` will mean the plus character, and `\+` will mean "one or more repetitions of the previous character" (as above), and in some it will be the other way around.
+This can be frustrating when you first encounter it, and it may take some trial and error to figure out. ⚠️

 ### Changing Text with `sed`